What Are Digital Twins? Everything You Need to Know

 Digital twins are invaluable for many different supply chain applications, especially given the state of the global supply chain crisis.

-The following are a few ways this field uses digital twin technology.
+The following are a few ways this field uses digital twin technology in logistics.

 - Understanding supply chain behavior: Digital twins can offer valuable insights into supply chain dynamics and make it easier to understand what is happening and where.